Thank you for attending our Webinar on Effective Defect Analysis: Maximizing your Vibration Setup by Mitch Stansloski, Ph.D., PE – Pioneer Engineering

 A: If collecting a velocity spectrum using an accelerometer for collection, the Fmin should eliminate the integration error found in the first frequency bin.
 So, the Fmin should filter at least the first bin.

 Q: What’s the best way to deal with variable speed?

 A: Orders based will work if the speeds are variable but don’t change constantly.
 In addition, multi-level alarms based on running speed could be used.
 For machines whose speed varies constantly, order tracking is required in order to obtain a clear spectrum.

-Q: Will it not be messy to have a number of frequency range for different equipments is the same route of measurement?
+Q: Will it not be messy to have a number of frequency range for different types of equipment is the same route of measurement?

 A: The data collector doesn’t care how you’ve set up your collection specification.
 And, neither does your trending software, Better to have a more detailed database and valuable data than one that is simple but ineffective.